 ASK : Do you use a personal computer (notebook or desktop computer)?

-Questions which may suggest the answer
+Questions that may suggest the answer

 DON’T ASK : Should the owners muzzle their dogs out of concern for the children who visit the park?